 Obedience – Developed in the 1930s, Obedience is AKC’s oldest performance event.
 From walking on- and off-leash to retrieving and jumping, or demonstrating your dog’s ability to stay, every dog owner should consider some form of obedience training.
 It’s the best way to establish good communication skills between you and your dog – and to make sure that your dog is the most well-behaved one in your neighborhood!

-Basic/Beginner Handling – This class is the introduction level for all training events whether it be obedience, rally, or tricks.
+Basic/Beginner Obedience – This class is the introduction level for all training events whether it be obedience, rally, or tricks.
 This 8 week class teaches the handler how to train basic commands such as heeling, sit, down, come, and stay.
 This class is for dogs over 4 months of age.
 The class consists of one orientation class (without the dog) and 8 weeks of class instruction.
 This class is intended for older puppies and adult dogs just starting an obedience program.
 Dogs that are older than 6 months should enter this class rather than S.T.A.R.
 Puppy.

-Advanced Basic Handling – Advanced Basic is for those who’ve just completed a Basic class and need to continue building their skill level.
+Advanced Basic Obedience – Advanced Basic is for those who’ve just completed a Basic class and need to continue building their skill level.
 Skills taught at this level include Sit, Down, Walk/Heel, Stay and Come.
 This class will prepare you and your dog to take the Canine Good Citizen test and earn an AKC title!